hkzorman/advanced_npc/doc/api.md

     state_process_id = os.time()

-### Programs Registrarion
+### Writing and registering programs
-Programs registration is really easy, it is just a Lua function.
+Programs are  just a Lua function.
-There are many examples of programs, but the general approach to writing one is:
+Many examples of programs can be found on the code, but the following are some general tips to keep in mind while writing programs
 * If you are doing anything that needs to be done in the future (example, walking and then checking a node), run the initial instruction and enqueue the rest.